siravijbb/E2-Gmod-random/README.md

 # E2-Gmod-random
-Just E2 Gmod Usign C
+Just E2 LUA that writen on ANSI C